Many homeowners needing more space face a dilemma over whether they’d be better off moving or improving their existing home.

 Painting the doors and changing the handles is even cheaper, while a new worktop can also have a big impact.

-Similarly, while a study by NAEA Propertymark, the professional estate agent body, earlier this year found a new bathroom was one of the most common projects carried out by homeowners, chief executive Mark Hayward says it’s not always necessary to rip it out and start again.
+Similarly, while a study by NAEA Propertymark, the professional estate agent body, found a new bathroom was one of the most common projects carried out by homeowners, chief executive Mark Hayward says it’s not always necessary to rip it out and start again.

 “Replacing tiles and re-grouting, eliminating all limescale and replacing taps are all options worth considering.